seasketch/geoprocessing/website/docs/tutorials/newproject.md

 ### EEZ With Land Boundary

-First, we'll use the `eez_mr_osm` layer as the planning boundary.
-It's in the `boundaries` geopackage in the example data.
-It's a combination of the Marine Regions EEZ dataset and the OSM Land dataset.
+First, you'll load the `eez_mr_osm` layer as the planning boundary.
+It's in the `boundaries` geopackage of the example data.
+It was created with a combination of the Marine Regions EEZ dataset and the OSM Land dataset.

 ```bash
 npm run import:data